brucemack/tt07-sb-mixer/docs/math.md

 $$\ y(t) = l(t) - r(t)$$

-The mixing action applies the LO to each tail in alternating opposite phase, so a time shift of $\ (2 \pi / \omega_L) / 2$ seconds needs to be applied to the LO input on one tail of the mixer.
+The mixing action applies the LO to each tail in alternating opposite phase, so a time shift of $\ (2 \pi / \omega_L) / 2$ seconds needs to be applied to the square wave on one tail of the mixer to accurately model the LO impact.

 $$\ l(t) = V_{DD} - R \cdot w(t) ( B_{LT} + g_mx(t) )$$